 I do quite a bit of consultancy practice business reviews and, in 90% of those reviews, the practice and the partners/principles are totally invisible externally (and internally disagreeing about it).
 Their digital footprint with evidence of (focused) expertise is in a bankruptcy state.

 Unfortunately for those consultancies, content-driven visibility is the only thing that is going to make them stand out in a crowded and very competitive consulting world.
 Now even more than before!

-In 2021 and beyond consultants will have no other choice but to devote a considerable amount of time to educate their prospects AND existing clients, share best practices with them, tell them what to look out for, give them valuable tips on how to achieve success, and demonstrate how they’ve helped others in the same shoes.
+In 2022 and beyond, consultants will have no other choice but to devote a considerable amount of time to educating their prospects AND existing clients, share best practices with them, tell them what to look out for, give them valuable tips on how to achieve success, and demonstrate how they’ve helped others in the same shoes.

 More than ever, consulting clients are searching for subject matter experts and trusted advisors to help solve their problems.
 And prospects and clients have an unprecedented number of options today.